Bazsalanszky/Eternity/README.md

 ---

-## Action Items for Infinity for Lemmy
+## Action Items for Eternity

-Infinity for Lemmy is currently in the early stages of development.
+Eternity is currently in the early stages of development.
 Expect many unfinished features and bugs!

 - [x] Implementation of basic post browsing feature
 - [x] Support for multiple account handling